slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 	Example: public class DefaultAddressDao extends DefaultGenericDao<AddressModel>

 The benefits of doing this are:
-- Reduction of code size as well as minimizing bugs
+- Minimization of bugs as you can reuse tested methods such as find
 - Ability to generate dynamic queries using the find methods
 - Ability to write data access objects without explicitly using flexible search code